Table of Contents

-Eventually, a dominant follicle is selected and this follicle starts producing estradiol.
-Estradiol is responsible for the proliferation of the endometrium, the formation of spiral arteries, and the production of progesterone receptors on the endometrium.
+Eventually, a dominant follicle is selected, and this follicle starts producing estradiol.
+Estradiol is responsible for endometrium proliferation, the formation of spiral arteries, and the production of progesterone receptors on the endometrium.
 Once the levels of estradiol reach a certain threshold, a surge of LH is released from the pituitary.

 This step marks the start of the second phase, the ovulatory phase, where the dominant ovarian follicle is stimulated to undergo ovulation.
 Once ovulation happens, the empty ovarian follicle becomes the corpus luteum.
 The corpus luteum produces progesterone, which stops the growth of spiral arteries and prepares the endometrium for possible fertilization and implantation of the embryo.

 If fertilization does not occur, the corpus luteum undergoes involution and stops the production of progesterone.
 In the absence of progesterone, the endometrium collapses and is shed as menstrual flow.

 The main difference between ovulatory and anovulatory cycles is the absence of progesterone production.
 When progesterone is not released, the effects of estradiol on endometrial growth and proliferation are not opposed.
 Therefore, the spiral arteries proliferate.
 When these spiral arteries rupture, they bleed excessively.
 This is the hallmark of the pathogenesis of DUB.

 - Irregular, heavy bleeding

 Clinical Presentation of DUB